 There are 27 CAHs in Idaho.
 See map below.

-This Centers for Medicare and Medicaid Services (CMS) certification is designed for rural primary care clinics located in underserved areas and requires a team-based healthcare approach.
+This Centers for Medicare and Medicaid Services (CMS) certification is designed for rural primary care clinics in underserved areas and requires a team-based healthcare approach.

 Starting a Rural Health Clinic - (A How-to Manual from the Health Resources and Services Administration)

-Free medical clinics (FMCs) may register with Idaho through the department if all the terms and conditions are met under Idaho Code Title 39, Chapter 77.
+FMCs may register with Idaho through the department if all the terms and conditions are met under Idaho Code Title 39, Chapter 77.
 Registration with Idaho offers liability immunity to primary care clinicians who are not compensated for the care they provide.
 Registration requires completion and submission of an application with a one-time $50 processing fee.

 As a registered free medical clinic, you may be eligible to receive donated prescription medications under the Idaho Legend Drug Donation Act, Idaho Code 54-1762.